 Revolutionary management process in developing countries

-How the management system looks like in Zipline's services?
+How does the management system look like in Zipline's services?

-- The company builds suitable distribution centers that can serve an area of 22,500+ square kilometers (8,750+ square mile) each.
+- The company builds suitable distribution centres that can serve an area of 22,500+ square kilometres (8,750+ square mile) each.

-- They take order from medical centers - it takes 5 minutes on average from order to launch a drone with eg. blood for the mother giving birth
+- They take orders from medical centres - it takes 5 minutes on average from order to launching a drone with eg. blood for the mother giving birth

 - They send UAVs (which are independent of road quality) to the destination point.

 - The packages are dropped with a parachute, and the small plane that is used for delivery gets safely back to the base.

 The most interesting thing about Zipline company is innovation.
 They have developed the solution with GPS, QR codes, radio receivers, and web & mobile apps.

 The video explains the design problems and reveals innovation ideas:

 Also, a consortium that includes Direct Relief, Merck, Softbox (creators of a payload box), AT&T and Volans-I has organised multiple pilots including the use of drones in the delivery of temperature-sensitive medicines in Switzerland, Bahamas, and Puerto Rico.

 They not only enabled temperature control at temperatures of as low as -70°C but also managed to track it all along the way.